 Consumers are inundated with content, messaging and ads each day.
-500 hours of video are uploaded to YouTube every minute, 100 million photos and videos are uploaded daily on Instagram, and The New York Times publishes 65 blogs every day.
-According to an IBM Marketing Cloud study, 90 percent of the data on the internet has been created since 2016.
-In other words: the internet has no shortage of content and developing unique and insightful content that is appealing to your audience is more difficult than ever.
-Before hitting publish on your next blog, infographic or social media post, ask yourself these five questions about your content to ensure it’s doing the former instead of the latter:
+Content creators upload 500 hours of video to YouTube every minute and 100 million photos and videos daily on Instagram, and The New York Times publishes 65 blogs every day.
+In addition, a 2017 IBM Marketing Cloud study discovered that 90 percent of the data on the internet had been created since 2016.
+In other words: the internet has no shortage of content and developing unique and compelling content that is appealing to your audience is more difficult than ever.
+So before hitting publish on your next blog, infographic or social media post, ask yourself these five questions about your content to ensure it’s doing the former instead of the latter:

-1. Does this content communicate the captivating truth about your brand and/or its product(s) and service(s)?
+1. Is this content compelling- does it communicate the captivating truth about your brand and/or its product(s) and service(s)?

 2. Am I communicating my truth in the best way possible?

 Once you know your truth, communicating that truth in a way that is appealing, unique and believable among your target customers is next.
 If your audience are women over the age of 50, a Tik Tok video isn’t going to service you.
 If your product or service relies heavily on visual assets, a podcast is unlikely to be your best platform.
 Consider the limitations for each platform has – from target audience and capabilities to the available call to action – and choose the platform and format that is most conducive to your end goal.